googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_vectorstore_to_alloydb.md

-# Vector Store to AlloyDB migration
+# Migrate a Vector Store to AlloyDB

-This guide provides step-by-step instructions on migrating data from existing vector stores to the AlloyDB vectorstore.
+This guide provides step-by-step instructions on migrating data from existing vector stores to AlloyDB.

 Supported Vector Stores